Can You Use a Different Golf Ball When Putting? (Explained!)

 Golf balls are designed to take a beating.
 But that largely comes down to the quality of the ball and how much punishment it has already taken.

 However, it is a friendly game.
-So unless you are playing competitively or someone that just happens to be a real stickler for the rules, changing your ball out mid-hole shouldn’t make a huge difference.
+So unless you are playing competitively or someone who happens to be a real stickler for the rules, changing your ball out mid-hole shouldn’t make a huge difference.

 I still carry an extra ball with me and may or may not drop if I cannot find the ball so as to not hold up other golfers.